 Marlboro’s annual seven-week season takes place from late June through mid-August on the campus of Marlboro College in Marlboro, Vermont.
 Marlboro is not a typical school or festival.
 There is no faculty, no formal curriculum in the usual sense, no regular orchestra or soloists, and no private lessons.
 Instead, the focus is on advanced artistic development and the intensive, collaborative exploration of chamber music.
 The Marlboro program is led by Artistic Director Mitsuko Uchida in consultation with a committee of resident senior artists.

 Generally, there are 75 to 80 musicians in residence each season.
-Most of the instrumentalists are young professionals in their 20′s; vocal participants are sometimes slightly older.
-Applicants younger than 18 years of age are usually not accepted.
+Most of the instrumentalists are young professionals in their 20s; vocal participants are sometimes slightly older.
+Applicants younger than 18 years of age are not usually accepted.

-Marlboro provides considerable fellowship support to help cover room, board and other costs.
+Marlboro provides considerable fellowship support to help cover room, board, and other costs.
 However, participants are expected to contribute some amount toward these expenses; exact amounts are determined on the basis of individual financial need.
 Participants are not paid to perform.

 The works rehearsed at Marlboro are selected from requests submitted by the participating musicians.
 They encompass a wide chamber music repertoire including new music by resident composers.
 Only a limited number of the works studied can be performed at the weekend or informal concerts.
 Therefore, while each participant has an active rehearsal schedule, no one is assured of performing.
 Participants should attend for the purpose of intensive learning and artistic development.

 Marlboro participants live in dormitories on campus and are provided with all meals, which are held in a common dining room and allow for further interactions and a greater sharing of ideas.
 Due to limited space, overnight guests on campus are not permitted (except for spouses and partners with advance permission).
 There is also a restriction against having pets on campus.
 Permission is necessary prior to any participant’s making arrangements to live off-campus, or to have guests at meals.
-All Marlboro musicians, family and staff assist at meals and with community functions.
+All Marlboro musicians, family, and staff assist at meals and with community functions.